-Union North delivery areas are physically separated from Union's Dawn storage and storage at Dawn.
+Union North delivery areas are physically separated from Union's Dawn storage and transmission pipeline assets.
+Therefore, Union requires upstream transportation services to connect each of the 6 northern delivery areas to a supply source (almost exclusively at Empress) and downstream transportation services to connect these 6 delivery areas to storage at Dawn.
 From Dawn, additional transportation services are required to move gas back to the delivery areas.
-The amount of storage space available to Union North
+The amount of storage space available to Union North customers is defined by Aggregate Excess described earlier.